Best Black Friday 2018 deals: Storage, SSD, flash drive discounts

 Here's the deal on the deals below:

 - These offers are current as of Nov.
-13, and include Best Buy, Staples, Newegg and Office Depot.
+19 with new pricing added, and include Best Buy, Staples, Newegg, Costco and Office Depot.
 Times are local unless otherwise specified.

 - CNET may get a share of revenue from the sale of the products featured on this page.